Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Proposed Solutions and Property Analysis

 The achievable rate of the desired unicast signal at user $k$ is given by

 where the parameter $p$ is the indicator of the following two state-of-the-art ISAC frameworks: \begin{itemize} \item \textbf{No sensing interference cancellation (No-SenIC) ISAC} \cite{liu2020beamforming,liu2021cram}: The communication receiver has no capability to mitigate the sensing interference.
-Thus, the desired unicsat signal is decoded subject to the interference from the sensing signal.
+Thus, the desired unicast signal is decoded subject to interference from the sensing signal.
 In this case, $p=1$.

 \item \textbf{Ideal sensing interference cancellation (Ideal-SenIC) ISAC} \cite{hua2021optimal}: The communication receiver is assumed to be capable of ideally removing the sensing interference from $y_k$.
 In this case, $p=0$.